techfolios/template-old/essays/git-better-at-management.md

 ## Configuration Management 101

 Configuration Management is a useful tool for software engineers.
 It is also something I wish I knew about earlier.
 Where configuration management shines is situations where there is a large development team working on the same application.
 Having an effective use of configuration management can allow for increased efficiency on managing and tracking multiple versions of these applications.
-For example, team members can identify when changes are made, and their impacts on the project as a whole.
+For example, team members can identify when changes are made, and their impacts on the entire project.

 ## Experiences